Lithobates clamitans clamitans

 Green frogs are green, greenish brown, brownish, yellowish green, and olive, with some rare individuals being blue.
 They are generally brighter in front with small, random black spots.
 Their legs have dark bands across them and their skin is yellowish or white below the bands.
 Males usually have a bright yellow throat.
 Their tympanum ( visible external ear on the side of their heads) is large.
 The tympanum is much larger than the eye in males and is the same size as the eye in females.
 They have a well defined back ridge that extends from the back of the eye and continues the length of their body.
 Their toes are well webbed and their first fingers do not extend beyond their second fingers.
 The adults are 7.5 to 12.5 cm in length (3 to 5 inches).

 Green frogs are found in a wide variety of habitats that surround most inland waters, including swamps, wooded swamps, ponds, lakes, marshes, bogs, banks of slow moving rivers and streams, sloughs, and impoundments.
 Young frogs may disperse into wooded areas or meadows when it rains.
-Green frogs hibernate through the winter in the mud at the bottom of a body of water.
+Green Frogs will hibernate through the winter in the mud at the bottom of a body of water.

-Eggs hatch in 3 to 7 days.
-After hatching, green frog tadpoles are usually green with small black dots and often have yellow bellies.
+After hatching, Green Frog tadpoles are usually green with small black dots and often have yellow bellies.
 It can take them anywhere from 3 to 22 months to begin metamorphosis into full grown frogs.
 Some undergo this transition before the winter, but many tadpoles go into hibernation and wait until the spring to transform.
-Green frogs reach their maximum size when they are 4 to 5 years old.

 Breeding takes place in late spring.
 Variation in temperature and region can influence actual breeding times.
 The length of the breeding season is 1 to 3 months and occurs in a variety of habitats, such as swamps, ponds, marshes, bogs, and slow moving streams.
-During breeding each female may lay 1000 to 5000 eggs in clusters that float on the water surface or hang from water plants.
+During breeding each female may lay 1000 to 5000 eggs may be laid in clusters that float on the water surface or hang from water plants.
 Multiple egg clutches are possible, but the second egg clutch is usually smaller, with about 1000 to 1500 eggs.
-Eggs hatch in 3 to 5 days and complete the tadpole stage of development in 3 to 22 months.
+Eggs will hatch in 3 to 5 days and will complete the tadpole stage of development in 3 to 22 months.

 Onced the eggs are laid, there is no further parental involvement in their development.

-Average lifespan in the wild is unknown, but captive animals can live to 10 years.
+Green Frogs reach their maximum size when they are 4 to 5 years old.
+Average lifespan in the wild is unknown, but captive animals can live to 10 years old.

 Green frogs are primarily carnivores and eat a wide variety of insects and other invertebrates from both land and water, such as slugs, snails, crayfish, spiders, flies, caterpillars, butterflies, and moths.
-They also eat other vertebrates, such as small snakes and frogs.
+They will also eat other vertebrates, such as small snakes and frogs.
 Green frogs practice "sit and wait" hunting and therefore eat whatever comes within reach.
-Tadpoles mainly eat diatoms, algae, and tiny amounts of small animals such as zooplankton (copepods and cladocerans).
+Tadpoles will mainly eat diatoms, algae, and tiny amounts of small animals such as zooplankton (copepods and cladocerans).

 Green frogs are preyed upon by a variety of animals.
 Tadpoles and eggs are eaten by leeches, dragonfly larvae, other aquatic insects, fish, turtles, and herons.
 Adult frogs are eaten by larger frogs, turtles, snakes, herons, other wading birds, raccoons, otters, mink, and humans.

-Green frogs are common and abundant and serve as a food source for many other animals.
+Green Frogs are common and abundant and serve as a food source for many other animals.
 They also eat large quantities of insects and other animals, thus impacting their populations.

-There are no known negative effects of green frogs.
+There are no known negative effects of Green Frogs.

 Green frogs are sometimes hunted for food by humans.
 Though they are typically too small to be economically important as frog legs, they are harvested for them sometimes.
 They are used by the scientific community in research and for educational purposes in biology classrooms.